iluvjava/Maths/Notebook 2.0 obsidian/MATH 601 Functional Analysis, Measure Theory/Functional Analysis Central Hub.md

 ### **Intro**

 Functional analysis is just calculus and linear algebra but in generalized spaces such as the normed spaces and Hilbert spaces.
-The theories goes deep and establishes theorems for spaces such as $C[a, b]$, continuous function over an interval, and $L^2[a, b]$, all Lesbesgue Integral functions over the interval $[a, b]$.
+The theories goes deep and establishes theorems for spaces such as $C[a, b]$, continuous function over an interval, and $L^2[a, b]$, all Lebesgue Integral functions over the interval $[a, b]$.

 The whole course is kinda based on:
 1. Kryzig's Introduction to Functional analysis.
 2. Notes from Professor Wang for the Math 328 that teaches Analysis II at UBCO.
-3. Various sources on the internet.
+3. Various sources on the internet, they should be stated clearly under the context of the files.
 4. A bit of Heinz, Combette's Monotone operator book where more advanced topics were introduced under the context of optimizations in Hilbert spaces.

 Functional analysis has 2 foundations.
 Vector spaces and metric spaces.
 The first is of interests because many functions and sequences form a vector space.
 The second is of interest because it's a generalized norms.
 From these theories, we build up to wards more useful spaces such as the Hilbert spaces and linear operators in Hilbert spaces.
+For an indexers of statements, claims theorems and lemma, see [Functional Analysis INDEXER](Functional%20Analysis%20INDEXER.md).

 ---
 ### **Metric Spaces**